furfurylic/commata/CommataPrimer.md

 So far, the first parameters of `parse_csv` have been objects of `std::ifstream` or `std::wifstream`.
 What if you want to parse a string already loaded with this `slurp`?

-Write direct what you want to do:
+You still write direct what you want to do:

 ```C++
 const std::string contents = slurp("stars.csv");